denn1s/apple-and-lily/Ch. 16 - Karin.md

 "See?"

-My hand shot out in a lightning-fast blur born of pure survival instinct, and clamped down on her wrist before she could lift the fabric.
+My hand shot out and clamped down on her wrist before she could lift the fabric.
+Pure survival instinct.

 "Stop," I choked out.
 "I will actually die."

 She just laughed again.
 Musical and utterly merciless.
-"You're no fun," she pouted, but she released her hand.
-Assuming a thinking posture instead.
+"You're no fun," she pouted, pulling her hand back.
+She shifted into a thinking pose instead.

-"Still..." she said, tilting her head, "I feel I'm still missing something for the full *sensei* look."
+"Still..." she said, tilting her head.
+"I feel like I'm missing something for the full *sensei* look."

-"Yeah," I croaked, "about two more layers of clothing."
+"Yeah," I croaked.
+"About two more layers of clothing."

 She gave me a deadpan look.
 "I'm literally wearing more clothes than I was five minutes ago."

-I was subconsciously aware she was actually wearing *more* clothes.
-But whatever black magic this devil had used had somehow managed to make it worse.
+She was right.
+Technically.
+She was absolutely wearing more clothes.

+But somehow, through some cursed devil magic, that made it infinitely worse.

 Her eyes scanned my face, and then they lit up with a terrifying spark of realization.
 "Oh!
 I know.
 Glasses!"